 - Authentic evidence in case of a client who refuses to have received the products or services.

 - A proper document including all the details of your products and services.

-- the payment process is clearly mentioned.
+- The payment process is clearly mentioned.

 How to create an invoice?

-Invoice is a formal page designed for business purposes.
+An invoice is a formal page designed for business purposes.
 If you are good at graphic design, then you can design it yourself, or you can also use invoicing software.
 The best option is to hire a professional and get your invoice ready, using the invoice tool to meet the needs of your business.
 You can also use the online templates for creating an invoice.

 Types of Invoices

 A few basic invoices include proposal invoices, interim invoices, recurring invoices, past-due invoices, and final invoices.

 It is an initial proposal made regarding the payments.
 The buyer’s estimate of the product needed is documented using a proposal invoice.